George Square

 George Square is the main civic centre in Glasgow.
 The square hosts several major events throughout the year and is home to many historical monuments.
-Glasgow’s main war memorial is sited at one end of the square in front of the Glasgow City Council Chamber and attractions including the city’s modern art gallery are within a short walking distance.
+Glasgow’s main war memorial is located at one end of the square in front of the Glasgow City Council Chamber, and attractions including the Gallery of Modern Art are within a short walking distance.

 Overview

-George Square offers a lot more than a quick selfie in front of its statues and if you stop to appreciate what’s on display you’ll find this sprawling urban space is home to one of the best collections of listed buildings and monuments in Scotland.
+George Square offers much more than a quick selfie in front of its statues, and if you stop to appreciate what’s on display you’ll find it’s home to one of the best collections of listed buildings and monuments in Scotland.

-The Christmas event is fantastic and 100% recommended thanks to the mixture of Christmas markets, street-food stalls and themed rides, while the Piping Live! event held annually in August is the destination for the World Pipe Band Championships.
+The Christmas event is fantastic and 100% recommended thanks to the mixture of Christmas markets, street food stalls, and themed rides, while the Piping Live! event held annually in August is one of the venues of the World Pipe Band Championships.

-Perhaps the best thing about George Square is that its location is right in the middle of the city’s renowned shops, bars and restaurants so it’s easy to find something to do after you’ve taken in the highlights.
+Perhaps the best thing about George Square is that it’s located in the middle of the city’s renowned shops, bars, and restaurants, so it’s easy to find something to do after you’ve taken in the highlights.

-The Gallery of Modern Art (which you can read about in my Complete Guide to the GOMA) can be found just around the corner on Queen Street less than a 5-minute walk away, while Glasgow Cathedral is less than 20 minutes away on foot.
-Both attractions are completely free and are well worth visiting after you’ve explored George Square.
+The Gallery of Modern Art can be found just around the corner on Queen Street, less than a 5-minute walk away, while Glasgow Cathedral is less than 20 minutes away on foot.
+Both attractions are free to enter and worth visiting after you’ve explored George Square.

 The Highlights

-2: George Square is also a great events venue.
-The highlight has to be Christmas and the Glasgow Loves Christmas festival.
+2: George Square is also a great event venue.
+The highlight has to be Christmas and the Glasgow Loves Christmas Festival.
 In addition, there are smaller events held throughout the year.

 Visiting Tips